 The left half of the entry concerning Anton Stadler's wedding on 12 October 1780 (Maria Treu, Tom.
 3, fol.
 82).
 Strebel's transcription of this entry (Strebel 2016/2, 44) contains several mistakes of which only the funniest shall be named.
 The letters "d.
 E. W.", which appear twice after the names of the groom's and the bride's mothers, mean "dessen Ehe Wirthin".
 Strebel nonsensically resolves them as "des Erblichenen Witwe".
-In his book Strebel plagiarized countless pieces of information from my 2011 article in Acta Mozartiana, including the sources related to Sophia Stadler's midwife exams and her delivery office in Mariahilf.
+In his book, Strebel plagiarized countless pieces of information from my 2011 article in Acta Mozartiana, including the sources related to Sophia Stadler's midwife exams and her walk-in maternity clinic in Mariahilf.

 That for decades it was thought that Johann Stadler was born in Vienna, had three reasons: 1) Pisarowitz mistook the entry concerning the publications of the banns in May 1783 in the records of the groom's home parish (Schotten 35, fol.
 191r) for Johann Stadler's actual marriage entry.
 Not only is Johann Stadler erroneously addressed in this entry as "Franz Stadler" (which made Pisarowitz claim that Johann "was just called Franz"), his place of birth is also not given.
 2) The entry in the minutes of the Tonkünstler-Sozietät concerning Johann Stadler's acceptance into the society on 16 May 1783 only gives his date, but not his place of birth.